 The guiding principles outlined in the Primer have supported some important first steps in our preparations.
 Public Health has indicated physical distancing will not be recommended in controlled settings like classrooms, which allows for the feasible resumption of in-person learning within the COVID Safety Plan.
 This does not mean all campus activities will function without core public health measures, rather the level of vaccination within our population will provide a level of protection, allowing some personal protective measures to be safely modified.

+We will continue to provide updated information as it is received.
 For those students physically unable to return to campus due to COVID-19 travel restrictions, we will consider necessary accommodation on a case-by-case basis.